 GC Business Growth Hub’s toolkit helps SMEs to:

 - Keep up-to-date with the developments that matter to them

 - Get guidance that is tailored specifically for SMEs in the region

-- Get to the heart of what Brexit means for their business
+- Get to the heart of what leaving the EU means for their business

 - Understand how and where to access support provided at no cost to their business